Charles L. Grant

 Charles Lewis Grant (September 12, 1942 – September 15, 2006) was an American novelist and short story writer specializing in what he called "dark fantasy" and "quiet horror".
-He also wrote under the pseudonyms of Geoffrey Marsh, Lionel Fenn, Simon Lake, Felicia Andrews, Deborah Lewis, ‘“Timothy Boggs”’, ‘“Mark Rivers”’, and ‘“Steven Charles”’.
+He also wrote under the pseudonyms of Geoffrey Marsh, Lionel Fenn, Simon Lake, Felicia Andrews, Deborah Lewis, Timothy Boggs, Mark Rivers, and Steven Charles.
+He received the Bram Stoker Award for Lifetime Achievement in 1999 and was selected as World Horror Grand Master in 2002.
+He received the British Fantasy Society's Special Award for life achievement in 1987.

 Biography

 Early life

 Charles L. Grant was born in Newark, New Jersey.
-He received a B.A. from Trinity College, Hartford, Connecticut, in 1964 and taught for four years.
+He received a Bachelor of Arts from Trinity College in Hartford, Connecticut, in 1964, and taught for four years.
 Then, from 1968 to 1970, Grant served in the U.S. Army military police in Vietnam and was awarded a Bronze Star.

 Career

 From 1973 to 1977, Grant was Secretary of Science Fiction Writers of America.
-In 1987-1988, he served as President of the Horror Writers Association.
+In 1987–1988, he served as President of the Horror Writers Association.

+Grant won three World Fantasy Awards: the 1979 Anthology award for Shadows, the 1983 Anthology award for Nightmare Seasons, and a tie in the 1983 Novella category for "Confess the Seasons" in Perpetual Light.
+He received a total of 23 nominations for World Fantasy Awards.

-Grant won a World Fantasy Award for his novella collection Nightmare Seasons, a Nebula Award in 1976 for his short story "A Crowd of Shadows", and another Nebula Award in 1978 for his novella A Glow of Candles, a Unicorn's Eye, the latter telling of an actor's dilemma in a post-literate future.
-Grant also edited the award-winning Shadows anthology, running eleven volumes from 1978-1991.
-Contributors include Stephen King, Ramsey Campbell, Al Sarrantonio, R.A.
-Lafferty, Avram Davidson, and Steve Rasnic and Melanie Tem.
-Grant was a former Executive Secretary and Eastern Regional Director of the Science Fiction and Fantasy Writers of America and president of the Horror Writers Association.
+He won a Nebula Award in 1976 for his short story "A Crowd of Shadows", and another Nebula Award in 1978 for his novella A Glow of Candles, a Unicorn's Eye, the latter telling of an actor's dilemma in a post-literate future.
+Grant also edited over twenty anthologies, including the award-winning Shadows anthology series which ran eleven volumes from 1978 to 1991.
+Contributors include Stephen King, Ramsey Campbell, Al Sarrantonio, R. A. Lafferty, Avram Davidson, and Steve Rasnic Tem and Melanie Tem.
 His story "Temperature Days on Hawthorne Street" was adapted into an episode of Tales from the Darkside titled "The Milkman Cometh" in 1987, the same year he wrote the Introduction and Afterward to Tor Books' publication of Washington Irving's The Legend of Sleepy Hollow, Grant's favorite Irving story.

 Grant wrote twelve books (eight novels and four collections of four related novellas each, with interstitial material) set in the fictional Connecticut town of Oxrun Station.
 Three of these were intentionally pastiches of classic Universal and Hammer horror films, and feature a vampire, a werewolf, and an animated mummy.